Asda Mobile vs Tesco Mobile

-In a recent report by Ofcom, Tesco Mobile was found to have the fewest complaints of any pay-monthly mobile phone provider surveyed – just three complaints per 100,000 customers – which says a lot about the quality of its service generally.
-Asda Mobile isn’t included in the report.
+In a recent report by Ofcom, Tesco Mobile was found to have the second lowest number of complaints of any pay monthly mobile phone provider surveyed, with just four per 100,000 customers, which says a lot about the quality of its service generally.

 Unfortunately, Asda Mobile doesn't feature in the report, but the Tesco Mobile numbers would be very hard to beat.
 Having said that, Asda Mobile gets excellent reviews and feedback from customers online.

-Asda Mobile's customer service opening hours are 8am to 8pm on weekdays, 8am to 6pm on Saturdays and 8am to 5pm on Sundays and bank holidays.
+Asda Mobile's customer service opening hours are 8am to 8pm on weekdays, 9am to 6pm on Saturdays and 10amto 5pm on Sundays and bank holidays.
 Asda’s staff can also be reached on Twitter.
-Tesco Mobile staff are at their desks for a little longer: 8am to 9pm Monday to Friday, 8am to 8pm on Saturday and 10am to 6pm on Sundays.
+Tesco Mobile staff are at their desks for much longer: 7am- 11pm from Monday to Sunday.
 Tesco Mobile support can also be reached by web chat, by Facebook Messenger and Twitter.

 Tesco Mobile offers a few bonus freebies to its customers, in particular the opportunity to earn Tesco Clubcard points for every £1 you spend on a top-up or your monthly bill.
 When you have more than one contract on your account, you also get Family Perks – extra data, extra minutes, extra Clubcard points or money off – with each of you choosing your own perk.

 And if you're on SIM-only, you can sign up to Tesco Mobile Xtras and get a few quid off your monthly bills when you view ads, offers and content.
 You can also sign up for a cap to your service, meaning you won't ever have any nasty surprises when the bill comes in.
 Asda, by contrast, doesn't offer any extra perks or freebies; it does have a partnership with Music Magpie for customers to recycle or trade-in old devices for cash, but this isn’t limited to Asda Mobile customers.
 With Asda Mobile, what you see is what you get.
 Nice and simple.